rainisaway08/qa-sample-projects/performance-test/README.md

 # Performance Testing – BlazeMeter Sample

 This folder contains a basic performance test conducted using [BlazeMeter](https://www.blazemeter.com/), a cloud-based load testing tool.
+→ BlazeMeter test simulation with 10 users and no errors, run on the same page as the accessibility audit.

 ## 🧪 What This Includes